firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-parameter-guide.md

 - For 5–30A FW as a start, set duty_start ~0.9.
 - Validate logs on actual rides.
 - Stage FW increases alongside traction-control and phase-current reviews—24 S Rion builds found front-wheel spin and recurring faults when FW stacked on already aggressive 200 A tunes.[^fw-rion]
+- If you dial FW back to zero for efficiency testing, be ready to trim phase current too—one commuter logged controller temps jumping from 46 °C to 55 °C within 15 minutes once extra amps replaced the missing FW headroom.[^fw-zero]

 **Potential Side Effects**
 - Excessive FW => bus volt spikes, MOSFET damage, or battery BMS triggers.
 - Motor might overheat if run at high speed heavily.
 - Combining deep FW with maxed phase current can reintroduce grinding noises, traction loss, or ABS faults on high-voltage scooters; back limits down before retesting.[^fw-rion]
+- Halo 60H hubs also started to stutter around 15–20 km/h when riders stacked 350 A phase with 125 A FW, underscoring how saturation compensation and hall health matter as much as raw current.[^fw-halo]

 ### 6.13 Speed Tracker Position Source